Disalg-ICS-NJU/zookeeper-tla-spec/system-spec/README.md

         ...
 ```

 However, the client session creation is also regarded as a transaction in ZooKeeper, and should be committed by a quorum of servers.
 If not enough servers are ready to commit this transaction, the client session cannot be established successfully, and the following write request will not be processed.
-We find this divergence during conformance checking and improve our specification by adding extra enabling restrictions in the action *LeaderProcessRequest*.
+We find this divergence during conformance checking and fix it by adding extra enabling restrictions in the action *LeaderProcessRequest*.

 ```TLA+
 LeaderProcessRequest(i) ==